HomeItinerariesToursBlogDay GuidesLocations

 4 hours

-Half-Day Private Guided Tour to Osaka Kita Modern City
+Half-Day Private Tour of Osaka Kita Modern District

 What other travelers are saying about Tsuyunoten Shrine (Ohatsu Tenjin)